ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/02-linked-lists.md

 That is, if the queue becomes empty after we remove the *front* node, we have to remember to also delete the rear pointer, otherwise it will point to a non-existing element.
+(Note that the following code assumes that the queue is non-empty.)

     dequeue(queue):
         removed = queue.front